Recipe: Delicious Cameroon Achu Soup (Yellow Soup)

 1. Boil until the cocoyams are soft and the skin comes off easily.

-1. While they are still warm, peel and process to a paste in a food processor or pound in a mortar.
+1. While they’re still warm, peel and process to a paste in a food processor or pound with a mortar and pestle.
+You’ll achieve a perfect texture with smooth consistency.

-1. When it is all processed, place it into a serving bowl and serve it with your Achu Soup.
+1. When it’s all processed, place your nicely boiled cocoyams into a serving bowl and serve with your Achu Soup.

 Join our Spotcovery Global Black Community Facebook Group for early access to exclusive content and share in a lively discussion.

-1. Wash your meat, pour it into a pot, season until it’s tasty enough for the soul, and boil.
+1. Wash your meat, pour it into a pot, season until it’s tasty enough, and boil.
+Use a pressure cooker to quicken the cooking time and tenderize the meat.

-1. Once the meat is ready, pour out the meat stock into a separate pot.
+1. Once the meat is ready, pour out the beef stock into a separate pot.

 1. Pour 1 cup palm oil into a frying pan and heat for about 1 minute.
-Do NOT bleach it.
-Alternatively, you can put our palm oil jar in a microwave and heat it for some minutes to avoid bleaching.
+Don’t bleach it.
+Alternatively, you can put your palm oil jar in a microwave and heat it for some minutes to avoid bleaching.

-1. Take 4 cups of meat stock and pour it into a blender.
-Add the palm oil, Kanwa, and Achu soup spices and pulse until it is uniform and yellowish.
+1. Take 4 cups of meat stock and pour into a blender.
+Add the palm oil, Kanwa, and Achu soup spices and pulse until it’s uniform and yellowish.

-1. Taste to ensure that the seasoning is perfect.
+1. Taste to ensure that the seasoning is cooked to perfection.
 You can add a little salt and seasoning if needed.

 1. Pour the soup into your pot of meat.